Learning from Complex Systems: On the Roles of Entropy and Fisher Information in Pairwise Isotropic Gaussian Markov Random Fields: Computational simulations

+In summary, the central idea discussed here is that while entropy provides a measure of order/disorder of the system at a given configuration $\mathbf{X}^{(t)}$, Fisher information links these thermodynamical states through a path (\emph{Fisher curve}).
+Thus, Fisher information is a powerful mathematical tool in the study of complex and dynamical systems since it establishes how these different thermodynamical states are related along the evolution of the inverse temperature.
+Instead of knowing whether the entropy $H_{\beta}$ is increasing or decreasing, with Fisher information it is possible to know how and why this change is happening.

+To test whether a system can recover part of its original coniguration after a perturbation is induced, we conducted another computational experiment.
+During a stable simulation, two kinds of perturbations were induced: 1) the value of the inverse temperature parameter was set to zero for the next consecutive 5 iterations; 2) the value of the inverse temperature parameter was set to the equilibrium value $\beta^{*}$ (solution of equation \ref{eq:Equilibrium}) for the next consecutive 5 iterations.

-Figures \ref{fig:res12} and \ref{fig:res13} shows the evolution of $\Phi_{\beta}$ and $\Psi_{\beta}$ after the system is disturbed by setting $\beta = 0$ and $\beta = \beta^{*}$ for the next consecutive five iterations of the MCMC simulation, returning to its original value in sequence.
-When the system is disturbed by making $\beta$ null the simulations indicate that the system is not successful in recovering components from its previous stable configuration (note that $\Phi_{\beta}$ and $\Psi_{\beta}$ clearly touch one another in the graph).
-When the same perturbation is applied but using the smallest of the two $\beta^{*}$ values (minimum solution of equation \ref{eq:solution}), after a short stabilization period, the system is able to recover parts of its previous stable state.
-This result suggests that this kind of perturbation is not enough to remove all the information encoded within the spatial dependence struture of the configuration patterns, preserving some short and long range correlations in data but slightly remodeling large cluster and removing smaller ones.
+When the system is disturbed by seting $\beta$ to zero, the simulations indicate that the system is not successful in recovering components from its previous stable configuration (note that $\Phi_{\beta}$ and $\Psi_{\beta}$ clearly touch one another in the graph).
+When the same perturbation is induced but using the smallest of the two $\beta^{*}$ values (minimum solution of equation \ref{eq:Equilibrium}), after a short period of turbulence, the system can recover parts (components, clusters) of its previous stable state.
+This behavior suggests that this softer perturbation is not enough to remove all the information encoded within the spatial dependence struture of system, preserving some of the long-term correlations in data (stronger bonds), slightly remodeling the large clusters presented in the system.
+Figures \ref{fig:res10} and \ref{fig:res11} illustrate the results.

-Figure \ref{fig:res14} shows a sequence of outputs along this MCMC simulation.
-The first row shows an abrupt change in the stable configuration after the change on $\beta$ (regarding the simulation depicted in the graph of Figure \ref{fig:res12}) while the second row indicates that the system was able to evolve to a stable configuration that is quite similar the previous one, recovering most of the original components (regarding the simulation depicted in the graph of Figure \ref{fig:res13}).
-Future works may include a detailed comparison on the evolution of complex systems considering two situations: normal evolution or evolution after an induced perturbation.
-This would allow us to study how similar or not the systems will behave in a future time, both in terms of cluster structure similarity (their major components remain similar) and information metrics.